-Occasionally, I’m swept up in the moment and forget the adage “there are two sides to every story.”
-(In the workplace, there are multiple sides!)
+Occasionally, I’m swept up in the moment and forget the adage, “There are two sides to every story.”
+(In the workplace, there are even more sides than that!)
 After all, managing people can be a hectic job where time is at a premium and emotions sometimes get the best of us.

 My many years in HR have taught me that the truth is somewhere in between the sides.
 That’s also where you’ll find the solution.

 Supervisors play a pivotal role in conflict management for organizations.
-Too much unhealthy conflict left unchecked damages productivity.
+Too much unhealthy conflict, when left unchecked, damages productivity.

 But simply acting as a judge by taking one side or another will result in lingering hard feelings and a breakdown of relationships.

-Managing conflict well can leave relationships stronger than before the issue.
-Knowing how to maneuver tricky interpersonal situations empathetically, fairly, and rationally ensures you maintain the respect of everyone involved and position you for career advancement.
+Managing conflict well can leave relationships even stronger than they were before the issue arose.
+Knowing how to maneuver tricky interpersonal situations empathetically, fairly, and rationally ensures you maintain the respect of everyone involved and positions you for career advancement.

 That’s Not What Happened!